 Heating Distributions Stopped Due To Attack On A Smart Building

 Finland is the leading Scandinavian country that actively supports the incorporation of innovative technologies into the building industry.
 But, it’s one thing to promote something and an entirely another – to deploy it the most successful way.

 December 2016 was marked by a significant attack on a smart building unit that caused the breakdown of the controlled heating system in eastern Finland.
 Two buildings were left without heating during the below-freezing winter.
 The reason why that happened is that central heating was temporarily disabled.

 The system of the smart buildings tried to respond to attacks and rebooted the central control circuit.
 As there were numerous attacks and system reacted to each of them, it eventually broke down and terminated the heating of the buildings.

 Luckily, everything ended well, and the specialists were able to fix the system.
 But such an incident shows that intelligent buildings do have vulnerabilities that haven’t been yet thoroughly explored.

 When maintaining the BAS, building automation security isn’t given the attention it deserves.
 Many building organizations and even owners of the buildings prefer not to invest in the detection of vulnerabilities and strengthening the system.
 As a result, many BASes are running outdated software.

 For example, if someone from your circle is using Windows 95, you will probably warn them about security concerns.
 But, rarely someone knows that different automation systems may be running Windows 95.

 The owners do acknowledge the fact that smart buildings are substantially profitable.
-For example, intuitive lighting system applied in the intelligent building can help companies save up to 90% of their current expenses.
+For example, an intuitive lighting system applied in intelligent buildings can help companies save up to 90% of their current expenses.
 So why don’t they ensure security measures to maintain such beneficial systems?

 How Owners Of Intelligent Buildings Can Eliminate Cyber-Attacks?